tobyweston/blog/source/book/index.md

 <a href="https://leanpub.com/essential_acceptance_testing" onClick="trackOutboundLink(this, 'Outbound Links', 'leanpub.com'); return false;">{% img right ../images/eat_book.png 325 450 'Essential Acceptance Testing is available on Leanpub'%}</a>

-I'm looking for beta readers to help with my book <a href="https://leanpub.com/essential_acceptance_testing" onClick="trackOutboundLink(this, 'Outbound Links', 'leanpub.com'); return false;">Essential Acceptance Testing</a>.
-It's only short, probably around 15,000-20,000 words.
-It discusses the generally accepted testing strategies used in agile circles and critiques what has become the "norm".
+My book questions the conventional acceptance testing techniques used by many teams today.
+It’s a Lean publishing effort.
+I regularly publish new chapters and listen to my readers.
+It's only short, something like 15,000-20,000 words.

+> Have traditional agile testing techniques become testing dogma?
+Have we adopted a cargo cult of testing?
+Do these techniques really help build great products?
+Do they help us get from concept to cash or are they holding us back?

 ## Lean Publishing

+In keeping with lean publishing principles, it's currently an in-progress subset of the complete book.
+I hope that readers will debate, ask questions and help steer the direction.
+If there's no interest, that's great too.
+Failing fast is always a better than failing slowly.

-It's a lean publishing effort.
-If there's no interest, I won't waste my time writing something nobody wants.
-What I really want though is to engage potential readers and encourage them to feedback, here or at <a href="https://leanpub.com/essential_acceptance_testing" onClick="trackOutboundLink(this, 'Outbound Links', 'leanpub.com'); return false;">Leanpub</a>.
-So if you don't mind reading it as it's being written, bag a copy at <a href="https://leanpub.com/essential_acceptance_testing" onClick="trackOutboundLink(this, 'Outbound Links', 'leanpub.com'); return false;">Leanpub</a>.
+The beta reading period is now closed but you can still bag a copy over at <a href="https://leanpub.com/essential_acceptance_testing" onClick="trackOutboundLink(this, 'Outbound Links', 'leanpub.com'); return false;">Leanpub</a>.

-If you'd like to get involved and help by giving me your feedback, use coupon code **`bUqh1aAXvaQh`** at <a href="https://leanpub.com/essential_acceptance_testing" onClick="trackOutboundLink(this, 'Outbound Links', 'leanpub.com'); return false;">Leanpub</a> to download your **free** copy until the 27th March.